elmarmertens/trendInflation/paddingtonData/INFTRM_README.txt

 ----------------------------------------------------------------------
 Median Consumer Price Index (CPI) is a measure of core inflation
 calculated the Federal Reserve Bank of Cleveland and the Ohio State
 University.
-Median CPI was created as a different way to get a “Core CPI” measure, or a better measure of underlying inflation trends.
-To calculate the Median CPI, the Cleveland Fed analyzes the median price change of the goods and services published by the BLS.
+Median CPI was created as a different way to get a 'Core
+CPI' measure, or a better measure of underlying inflation trends.
+To
+calculate the Median CPI, the Cleveland Fed analyzes the median price change of the goods and services published by the BLS.
 The median
 price change is the price change that’s right in the middle of the